hide

 Frequently Asked Questions

-If you’re looking to teach English in Costa Rica, you’re in luck!
-There are plenty of TEFL jobs, and if you’re new to teaching, you don’t need experience to start teaching abroad in this gorgeous country, nestled within Latin America.
+If you want to teach English in Costa Rica, you’re in luck!
+There are plenty of TEFL jobs, and if you’re new to teaching, you don’t need extensive experience in teaching English.
+Completing a TEFL course will give you the start you need.

-• Q. How much money can I make teaching English in Costa Rica?
+• Q. How much are teachers paid in Costa Rica?

-• Q. Can a US citizen teach in Costa Rica?
+• Q. Can a US citizen get a job in Costa Rica?